 Most cigarette smokers know the dangers of tobacco.
 After all, the Surgeon General stamps a warning right on the pack.
 But what about the people sitting next to the smoker?
 What about his friends and coworkers?
 His children?
 Secondhand smoke doesn't come with a warning label.
 If it did, more smokers might try harder to kick their addiction.

-According to the best current estimates, secondhand smoke kills up to 73,000 adult Americans every year, making it the third leading cause of preventable deaths in the country.
+According to the best current estimates, secondhand smoke kills up to 41,000 nonsmoking adults and 400 babies every year, making it the third leading cause of preventable deaths in the country.
 (Not surprisingly, firsthand smoke leads the list.)
-Most of the deaths are from heart disease -- more than 69,600 a year -- but lung cancer also takes a major toll, killing another 3,400.
+Most of the deaths are from heart disease, but lung cancer also takes a major toll.
 Secondhand smoke can also aggravate allergies, trigger asthma attacks and migraines, and increase vulnerability to colds and other respiratory infections, according to the Mayo Clinic.

 A toxic blend